HALLGames/DynamiPong/README.md

 - Relink all scripts in your project to the new scripts.
 - Any new Sprites, Materials, Resources, Prefabs, etc. should be put in a new folder with your level name under the respective folder in Assets.
   - ex.
 Sprites for a level called "Level2" should be put in the folder Assets/Sprites/Level2
+  - If you want to have slightly altered common assets, copy them to the new folder.
 - In build settings, add the Connection and Lobby scenes if they are not already there, then add your level scene to the "Scenes to Build" list.
 - In the Connection scene, open the game object named "Network", then open the NetworkingManager component.
   - Add any prefabs you added to the NetworkedPrefabs list, then add the name of your scene to the list of Registered Scene Names.